 If your side hustle provided you profit money, set aside that extra money, you could be in business before you know it.
 But beware of the temptation to use that money for things other than its intended purpose.

 Should this happen, it is entirely possible you’ll never reach your goal of having your own business.
-You must be very hawkish to protect that money for the payday that will come if you can make this side hustle work for you.

 3. Love money